-Trauma-Focused Cognitive Behavioral Therapy is a form of Cognitive Behavioral Therapy for those who have experienced trauma and has been created to deal with the thoughts associated with the traumatic event.
+Trauma-Focused Cognitive Behavioral Therapy is a form of Cognitive Behavioral Therapy for those who have experienced trauma and has been created to deal with the traumatic event's thoughts.
 It is usually used to help children and teens, as well as their parents, and adult trauma survivors.
 It is known as a short-term form of therapy that usually only lasts between 8-25 sessions.

-With TFCBT, the trauma victim learns about trauma and all of the effects it has on them and those around them.
-If the victim is a child, the sessions maybe with just the child, the child and their parents or just the parents, depending on what is needed most at the time.
+With TFCBT, the trauma victim learns about trauma and its effects on them and those around them.
+If the victim is a child, the sessions maybe with just the child, the child, their parents, or just the parents, depending on what is needed most of the time.
 Trauma counselors will teach the victim how to relax before prompting them to talk about the traumatic experience and develop what is known as a trauma narrative.
 Essentially, the victim learns how to express themselves and the way they are feeling appropriately.
-The cognitive aspect of the therapy involves looking at the thoughts the victim has concerning the event and learning how to make use of more positive and helpful thought patterns.
-Part of the therapy may involve returning to the location of the traumatic event, either physically or through the use of a virtual reality therapy.
+The cognitive aspect of the therapy involves looking at the thoughts the victim has concerning the event and learning how to use more positive and helpful thought patterns.
+Part of the therapy may involve returning to the traumatic event location, either physically or through virtual reality therapy.
 This is usually done gradually, so as not to overwhelm the victim.
 The idea is for the victim to find themselves in the same situation but now, they are equipped to deal with it far better than they originally were.

 This is a form of therapy that is a development of previous methods of psychoanalysis and focuses on the content and conflicts that lay in the unconscious mind of the victim.
 At its core, this form of therapy believes that all our problems stem from the experiences we have had as a child, taking into consideration the effects that relationships with other people have on the way we think, feel and behave.
 This form of therapy relies on the relationship between the trauma victim and their therapist, with the main aim to gain insight.